4.2 Owned, Paid and Earned Marketing

 Earned or Organic marketing Campaigns

 Earned marketing happens when content, a video or a photo that has been created and shared is seen as valuable to others.
-Often sharing and giving value by producing products under creative commons, free to distribute and use, will get a business a lot of attention.
+Often sharing and giving value through information and product tips for free, will get a business’ attention.

 Social media marketers often hear their bosses telling them to make a post, blog article or video “go viral”.
 Brands often have a very hard time of this because the modern consumer is very wary of any content that is sale-sy or overly humanistic.
 Emotion is a powerful motivator.
 Apple Inc. has done an amazing job, year after year of making us believe their products will make a happier, merrier Christmas for everyone with their video advertisements.
 Businesses need to be very careful and wary of this technique to ensure an attempt at pulling heartstrings doesn’t backfire and result in negative reactions.
 (Remember the Kendall Jenner Pepsi Ad?)